pfoo360/Filebase/README.md

 <br/>
 <br/>

 Folders can be deleted or renamed by clicking on their red or yellow buttons, respectively.
-In this instance, we are renaming a folder. <br/>
+In this instance, we are renaming a folder.
+For updating folder names, the React Query cache will be updated instead of calling a refetch.<br/>
 ![rename_modal](/screenshots/11.png)
 ![rename_modal_disabled](/screenshots/12.png)
 ![rename_success](/screenshots/13.png)
 <br/>
 <br/>

 Clicking the red trash can button will prompt you to confirm that you wish to delete the file from the app.
+The React Query cache will be updated instead of calling a refetch to keep the UI up-to-date and avoid expensive api calls.
 Like all other aspects of the app, upon confirmation the button(s) will be 'greyed out', indicating an action is taking place (in this case, a file deletion attempt). <br/>
 ![delete](/screenshots/8.png)
 ![delete_disabled_buttons](/screenshots/9.png)
 <br/>